Resolving the Bethe-Salpeter kernel: Abstract

 \section{Abstract}

-A novel method for constructing a Bethe-Salpeter kernel for the meson bound-state problem is described.
-It produces a closed-form kernel that is symmetry-consistent (discrete and continuous) with the gap equation defined by any admissible gluon-quark vertex.
-Applicable even when the diagrammatic content of that vertex is unknown, the scheme can foster new synergies between continuum and lattice approaches to strong interactions.
-The framework is illustrated by demonstrating that the presence of a dressed-quark anomalous magnetic moment in the gluon-quark vertex, an emergent feature of strong interactions, can remedy many defects of widely used meson bound-state kernels, including the level ordering of pseudoscalar and vector meson radial excitations.
+A novel method for constructing a kernel for the meson bound-state problem is described.
+It produces a closed-form that is symmetry-consistent (discrete and continuous) with the gap equation defined by any admissible gluon-quark vertex, $\Gamma$.
+Applicable even when the diagrammatic content of $\Gamma$ is unknown, the scheme can foster new synergies between continuum and lattice approaches to strong interactions.
+The framework is illustrated by showing that the presence of a dressed-quark anomalous magnetic moment in $\Gamma$, an emergent feature of strong interactions, can remedy many defects of widely used meson bound-state kernels, including the mass splittings between vector and axial-vector mesons and the level ordering of pseudoscalar and vector meson radial excitations.\\[1ex]